elba7r/system-v9/erpnext/docs/user/manual/en/stock/index.md

   * Stock Entry: Items transferred from one Warehouse to another.
   * Delivery Note: Items shipped to Customers.

-#### How does ERPNext track stock movement / levels?
+#### How does Revalue ERP track stock movement / levels?

 Tracking stock is not just about adding and subtracting quantities.
 Some complications arise when:

   * Back-dated (past) entries are made / edited: This affects future stock levels and may lead to negative stock.
-  * Stock has to be valued based on First-in-First-out: ERPNext needs to maintain a sequence of all transactions to know the exact value of your Items.
+  * Stock has to be valued based on First-in-First-out: Revalue ERP needs to maintain a sequence of all transactions to know the exact value of your Items.
   * Stock reports are required at any point in time in the past: You have to lookup what was the quantity / value your stock of Item X on date Y.

-To manage this, ERPNext collects all inventory transactions in a table called the Stock Ledger Entry.
+To manage this, Revalue ERP collects all inventory transactions in a table called the Stock Ledger Entry.
 All Purchase Receipts, Stock Entries and Delivery Notes update this table.